 People make technology.
 Technology, in turn, influences our lives, our societies and even our ethics.
-Which kind of decisions may be taken by algorithms instead of by humans?
-To whom does the data belong that is collected by sensors in our streets?
+Which decisions may be taken by algorithms instead of by humans?
+The data collected by sensors in our streets, to whom does it belong?
 Do we entrust the care of our elderly to robots?
 These questions concern all of us.
 The development of new technologies therefore cannot be left to engineers and managers.
 New technology requires public debate and democratic control.

-All over Europe, municipalities want to become so-called ‘smart cities’, front-runners in the use of big data and smart information technology.
-This technology can observe, decide and act with a certain degree of autonomy: from sensors, to algorithms, to robots.
+All over Europe, municipalities want to become ‘smart cities’, front-runners in the use of big data and smart information technology.
+These technologies observe, decide and act with a certain degree of autonomy: from sensors, to algorithms, to robots.
 Local politicians might find it hard to keep up to speed with the technologies deployed in and by their city, let alone to weigh the pros and cons before the technological innovations are actually developed and implemented.

-Smart technology offers opportunities for increasing the quality of life in cities, for reducing their ecological footprint and for creating new urban commons, but may also present threats to civil liberties and social justice.
+Smart technologies offer opportunities for improving the quality of life in cities, for reducing their ecological footprint and for creating new urban commons, but may also present threats to civil liberties and to social justice.
 Therefore the smart city should not be an goal in itself.
 Data collection and artificial intelligence must be steered by values.

 This Charter for the Smart City puts the values of democracy, connectedness, human dignity, privacy, sustainability and equality at the heart of smart cities.
-Local politicians and active citizens who share these values, may use the principles in this Charter to make an informed moral judgment on technological innovations in their communities.
+Local politicians and active citizens who share these values, may use the principles in this Charter as starting points for democratic debate and informed moral judgement on technological innovations in their communities.

 A. Democratising the development of technology